codewitch-honey-crisis/clasp/README.md

         handlers.
 None doesn't emit any.
 Default emits them in accordance with their paths, plus resoving indexes based on <index>.
 Extended does this and also adds path/ trailing handlers
 <index>         Generate / default handlers for files matching this wildcard.
 Defaults to "index.*"
-/nostatus       Suppress the status headers /handlerfsm     Generate a finite state machine that can be used for matching headers
+--nostatus      Suppress the status headers --handlerfsm    Generate a finite state machine that can be used for matching headers
 <urlmap>        Generates handler mappings from a map file. <headersfsm> must be specified

-clasptree /?
+clasptree --?

-/?
+--?
 Displays this screen
 ```
 - `<input>` indicates the folder that is the root directory of the website content.
 This is basically your wwwroot for your website.